Programme | 5-6 may 2026

 • Strategies for balancing the critical trade-offs between time-to-market, cost, and customer experience in the era of SDV

-• Best practices for integrating AI and data intelligence across the entire vehicle lifecycle, from development to continuous improvement
+• Key aspects for integrating AI from early development to continuous lifecycle improvement

 • A clear understanding of how Bosch Engineering acts as a key partner for accelerated, end-to-end implementation of software-defined vehicle solutions – in early phases until series development